 Sugar: I’m using Demerara sugar in this recipe, because I love the flavor it adds, but you can also use granulated sugar, coconut sugar, maple syrup or other alternative sugars also work.

 Dried Orange Peel: If you don’t have dried orange peel, adding a bit of orange zest or a few slices of oranges after you’ve sweetened your sorrel also works.

 Rum: Make it an adult beverage by adding a little (or a lot).
 You can swap rum for brandy or whiskey.

 Yes.
 Carribean people refer to the hibiscus flower as sorrel.
 (Don’t confuse sorrel drink with the green herb of the same name.)

 In the Caribbean, we call it Sorrel Blossoms but the rest of the world knows it as Hibiscus flowers or flor de Jamaica.

 - A 2-5 inch piece of dried orange peel

 - 8 Cups Water

 - When the mixture is completely cool, and the sugar and mix until the sugar completely dissolves.
 Then let sit over night or for at least 8 hours.
-Then strain with a fine mesh trainer or a strainer lined with muslin
+Then strain with a fine mesh strainer or a strainer lined with muslin.